What No One Tells You About Working From Home

 Working in a crowded office is so distracting!
 People are always talking around you or to you.
 Wouldn’t it be nice to go home and get some work done?
 Theoretically, yes.
 In practice, you’re simply swapping out distractions.

-During a typical workday, you might do laundry or dishes, take out the trash, walk the dog, break up fights between your kids, run to the grocery store, the list never ends.
+During a typical workday, you might do laundry or dishes, take out the trash, walk the dog, break up fights between your kids, or run to the grocery store, the list never ends.

 Now add to this the fact that you suddenly feel the freedom that you’ve never had before, and you’ve got a recipe for trouble.